G-1nOnly/G-1nOnly/README.md

 - 🎓 A senior undergraduate majored in Electrical and Computer Engineering, minor in Data Science and Computer Science at UM-SJTU JI
 - 🎓 An incoming PhD student in AI instititute, SJTU

-- 🥰 My current interest lies in neural rendering and 3D Reconstruction, specifically in digital human generation, computer vision and mathematics
+- 🥰 My current interest lies in neural rendering, specifically in digital human generation, computer vision and mathematics
 - 🤗 I'm currently an intern at Alibaba.

 ⚡ I'm currently familiar with and still learning